Illegal drug trade in China: Drug law enforcement agencies and legislation

 At the national level, the agencies specifically responsible for the control of legal and illicit drugs are the Ministry of Health, the Ministry of Public Security, and the Customs General Administration.
 The State Food and Drug Administration oversees implementation of the laws regulating the pharmaceutical industry.
 In the Customs General Administration, the Smuggling Prevention Department plays the major role in intercepting illegal drug shipments.
 The Narcotics Control Bureau of the Ministry of Public Security handles all criminal investigations involving opium, heroin, and methamphetamine.

 In 1990, the Chinese government set up the National Narcotics Control Commission (NNCC), composed of 25 departments, including the Ministry of Public Security, Ministry of Health and General Administration of Customs.
 The NNCC leads the nation's drug control work in a unified way, and is responsible for international drug control cooperation, with an operational agency based in the Ministry of Public Security.

+Between 2013 and 2023, the China Coast Guard seized a total of 9.875 tonnes of drugs.